aosabook/500lines/functionalDB/chapter.md

      (update-in path [2] CS/intersection relevant-items))
 ````

-Finally, we remove all of the result clauses that are 'empty' (i.e., their last item is empty).
+Finally, we remove all of the result clauses that are "empty" (i.e., their last item is empty).
 We do this in the last line of the `query-index` function.
 Our example leaves us with the following items:

 <table>
 <tr>